jimmydeen/sDDF/README.md

 ## Building the sDDF

 The Pancake compiler is included within this repo.
-Unzip the file, and run ```make cake``` within the unzipped repository to build the bootstrapped comipler.
+Extract the supplied file, and run ```make cake``` within the unzipped repository to build the bootstrapped comipler.

 Note that while any ARM GCC toolchain should work, all testing and